dbcraig/LmRaC/README.md

 Available functions are listed with all loaded functions, if any, checked.
 Load a function by clicking on its checkbox.
 This is equivalent to asking LmRaC on the [LmRaC Homepage](#LmRaC-Homepage) to load the function.
 Unload the function by unchecking.

-Hovering over the information icon displays the function description, if any, from the function definition file (*.fn*).
+Hovering over the information icon displays the function DESCRIPTION, if any, from the function definition file (*.fn*).

 Any number of functions may be loaded.
-However, keep in mind that all loaded functions are passed to GPT4 when asking any question.
+However, keep in mind that all loaded functions are passed to GPT4 when asking *any* question.
 This allows GPT4 to make use of any loaded function when answering a question, but increases the number of input tokens.
 So, if a function is not needed, do not load it.
 This improves the accuracy of the answer and reduces cost.

 ------------------------------------------------------------------------